 The early years of a child’s life are crucial in terms of emotional, physical, social and intellectual development as well as the development of creativity and imagination.
-Much of the learning that takes place does so between birth and the age of six.
-Education begins in the home and continues in a range of settings.
 Parents/carers are a child’s first and best teachers and at Joseph Locke Primary School we look forward to working in partnership with parents/carers and other appropriate outside agencies to ensure a child’s success and happiness in school.

 The Foundation Stage Staff at Joseph Locke Primary School aim to provide a safe, happy and stimulating environment, rich in language, in which parents/carers and children feel secure about the learning that takes place.
 Early Years provision supports and extends knowledge, understanding, skills and confidence, helping children to overcome any disadvantage by building on what they already know and can do.
 We encourage positive attitudes to education, persistence and a disposition to learning whilst at the same time protecting children from early failure.